-EERE may include general comments on an Applicant's Concept Paper in the discourage notification sent to applicants at the close of that phase.
-Applicants who receive an "encourage" notification will not be provided with comments.
+EERE may include general comments provided from reviewers on an applicant's Concept Paper in the encourage/discourage notification.

-While the content and form of the Concept Paper does not require proposing a cost share amount during this concept paper submission phase, the Exchange system will require entering a proposed cost share as a step in the submission process.
+While the content and form of the Concept Paper does not require proposing a cost share amount during this concept paper submission phase, the EERE Exchange system will require entering a proposed cost share as a step in the submission process.
 Any proposed cost share at the Concept Paper stage of the application process can be updated or amended at the time of full application submission.